thegouge/dc20-beyond/README.md

     - [x] Adding Auth (with Clerk)
     - [x] Linking the DB to the character sheet component
     - [ ] "taint" (server-only)
-    - [ ] Build a mock character sheet on the front-end
+    - [x] Build a mock character sheet on the front-end
+    - [x] Adding some basic interactivity to the character sheet
+    - [ ] Storing that interactivity to the db
     - [ ] Build a basic form scaffold for character creation
-    - [ ] Error management?
     - [ ] implement routing for this form / the character sheet
     - [ ] Start populating this form with choices from the core rulebook
         - this will likely require the actual rulebook
-        - Also gonna base this form on the 10-step process from Dungeon Coach
+    - [ ] Error management?
+    - [ ] Testing?
     - [ ] Add Character sheet exports
     - [ ] *Add character sheet imports
     - [ ] Analytics (posthog)